Romney struggles to steady campaign after secret videos

 Romney did not back away from the remarks at a Monday night news conference in California, where he said they were "not elegantly stated," or again on Tuesday in an interview with Fox News.

-Romney cited a 1998 video of Obama discussing his belief in wealth distribution "at a certain level to make sure everybody's got a shot."
-Romney said he and Obama had very different views of America.

-"I think a society based upon a government-centered nation where government plays a larger and larger role, redistributes money - that's the wrong course for America," Romney said on Fox.
+Romney told Fox that Obama believed in wealth redistribution, while "I think a society based upon a government-centered nation where government plays a larger and larger role, redistributes money - that's the wrong course for America."

-In the video, Romney also said in response to an audience question that he would try to take political advantage of a foreign crisis similar to the Iran hostage episode that damaged President Jimmy Carter in 1980.

-"I mean, if something of that nature presents itself, I will work to find a way to take advantage of the opportunity," he said.

 "No one stands to gain more from peace with Israel than Palestinians and no one stands to lose more in the absence of peace than Palestinians," chief Palestinian negotiator Saeb Erekat told Reuters.
 "Only those who want to maintain the Israeli occupation will claim the Palestinians are not interested in peace."